Find out about fire extinguisher requirements and maintenance.

-If your vessel is fitted with an inboard engine (personal water craft are exempt) or with cooking, heating or cooling systems that use flames, you must carry an approved fire extinguisher.
+Vessels fitted with an inboard engine or with cooking, heating or cooling systems that use flames must carry an approved fire extinguisher.

-You make your own choice of extinguisher (provided it is made to Australian Standards) from foam, dry chemical, carbon dioxide or vaporising liquid.
+You can choose any type of fire extinguisher made to Australian Standards, including from foam, dry chemical, carbon dioxide or vaporising liquid.

 Chemical, carbon dioxide and foam fire extinguishers

-For more detailed information, please download the Portable Fire Extinguisher Guide below.
+Find more information in the Portable Fire Extinguisher Guide below.

 |Portable fire extinguisher guide (printable)||Kb|